vdaas/vald-client-ci/README.md

 - `SONATYPE_USERNAME`: The username for accessing the Sonatype repository (like Maven Central), where Java packages are published.

-- `SONATYPE_PASSWORD`: The password for the Sonatype repository, used in conjunction with the username for authentication.
+- `SONATYPE_PASSWORD`: The password for the Sonatype repository, used alongside the username for authentication.

 #### Required Secrets for vald-client-clj